Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Fix: when no region was selected, a string with empty region could appear in the dashboard.
 * Tweak: dismiss the upgrade notice even when no changes are detected.
 * Tweak: improved review notice
-* Twea: higher treshold for dashboard notifications
+* Tweak: higher treshold for dashboard notifications
 * Tweak: remove "unknown privacy link"
 * Tweak: no need to opt in to cookiedatabase.org when no cookies
 * Tweak: dedicated shortcode [cmplz-cookies] to enable users to inlude the cookies list only